cpcrowley/jeopardy-analytics/article.md

 4. 82% / 64%
 5. 72% / 60%

-So the daily doubles in each row are considerably harder than the regular clues in that row, roughly 20% fewer correct answers down the board.
+The daily double clues in each row are considerably harder than the regular clues in that row, roughly 20% fewer correct answers down the board.
 Like the regular clues, the daily doubles also get harder as we go down the board, with roughly the same drops per row (about 4-5% per row).